Despite our best intentions, scientists sometimes make a very basic mistake: we look for what makes humans unique.

 In fact, the very idea that new brain structures emerge on top of old ones is fundamentally at odds with how evolution usually works: biological structures are typically just modified versions of older structures.
 For example, the mammalian neocortex isn’t a completely new structure like MacLean thought it was, but instead is a modification of the repitilian cortex.
 As the evolutionary neuroscientist Terrence Deacon explains: “Adding on is almost certainly not the way the brain has evolved.
 Instead, the same structures have become modified in different ways in different lineages.”
 This fact is illustrated quite nicely in this figure:

-Notice that the cortex (colored here in blue) is found in all vertebrates, and isn’t unique to mammals.
+Notice that the cortex and its analogues (colored here in blue) are found in all vertebrates, and isn’t unique to mammals.
 What’s more, all the major structures of the mammal brain can also be found in the reptile brain, and even in the fish brain.